Down Under (song): Copyright lawsuit

-In 2007, on the ABC-TV quiz show Spicks and Specks, the question was posed, "What children's song is contained in the song 'Down Under'?"
+In 2007, on the ABC-TV quiz show Spicks and Specks, the question was posed, "Name the Australian nursery rhyme this riff has been based on, as well as the name of the man playing it?"
 The answer, "Kookaburra", a song whose rights were owned by Larrikin Music, resulted in phone calls and emails to Larrikin the next day.
 Larrikin Music subsequently decided to take legal action against Hay and Strykert, the song's writers.

 Sections of the flute part of the recording of the song were found to be based on "Kookaburra", written in 1932 by Marion Sinclair.
-In fact, producer Peter McIan remembered the inclusion of the melody being a "musical joke" by flautist Greg Ham – he can even be seen sitting on a gum tree in the song's music video while playing the riff.
+In fact, producer Peter McIan remembered the inclusion of the melody being a "musical joke" by flutist Greg Ham – he can even be seen sitting on a gum tree in the song's music video while playing the riff.
 Sinclair died in 1988 and the rights to "Kookaburra" were deemed to have been transferred to publisher Larrikin Music on 21 March 1990.
 In the United States, the rights are administered by Music Sales Corporation in New York City.

 In June 2009, 28 years after the release of the recording, Larrikin Music sued Men at Work for copyright infringement, alleging that part of the flute riff of "Down Under" was copied from "Kookaburra".
 The counsel for the band's record label and publishing company (Sony BMG Music Entertainment and EMI Songs Australia) claimed that, based on the agreement under which the song was written, the copyright was actually held by the Girl Guides Association.
-On 30 July, Justice Peter Jacobson of the Federal Court of Australia made a preliminary ruling that Larrikin did own copyright on the song, but the issue of whether or not Hay and Strykert had plagiarised the riff was set aside to be determined at a later date.
+On 30 July, Justice Peter Jacobson of the Federal Court of Australia made a preliminary ruling that Larrikin did own copyright on the song, but the issue of whether or not Hay and Strykert had plagiarized the riff was set aside to be determined at a later date.